JordanMartinez/learn-halogen/src/03-Parent-Child-Relationships/ReadMe.md

 After the initial rendering, if the parent ever re-renders itself (due to its state being changed), it will only pass a value of the `Input` type into the child if that value has changed since the last time it passed such a value.
 Sometimes, the child will want to respond to such changes, and other times it won't.

-Thus, a child-like component responds to a parent's `input` value just like an event:
+Thus, a child-like component handles a parent's `input` value just like an event:
 1. Determine via `Maybe` whether to handle the "event" (i.e. parent was re-rendered and is passing a new value of `Input` into the child-like component)
 2. Convert the event into a value of the child's `Action` type.
 3. Handle that action value.